Why is there a sudden interest in nuclear energy?

 In December 2022, scientists at Lawrence Livermore National Laboratory managed to reproduce the power of the sun in a laboratory environment – and crucially, produced more energy than was used to create the reaction.

-Scientists have been attempting to harness the power of nuclear fusion since the 1960s, but until the breakthrough in December, it didn’t seem likely it would be able to be monetised efficiently.
+Scientists have been attempting to harness the power of nuclear fusion since the 1960s, but until the breakthrough in December, it didn’t seem likely it would be able to be monetized efficiently.
 So now, it’s likely we’ll see nuclear fusion move into the foreground.

 And given the recent trouble in the energy sector – with oil and gas becoming increasingly expensive – governments and energy companies have been looking to increase investments in alternative sources of fuel in general.

-It’s estimated that global investment in the low-carbon energy transition totalled $1.1 trillion in 2022 – according to Bloomberg – and this is expected to hit $4 trillion within this decade given the transition toward renewables is speeding up.
+It’s estimated that global investment in the low-carbon energy transition totaled $1.1 trillion in 2022 – according to Bloomberg – and this is expected to hit $4 trillion within this decade given the transition toward renewables is speeding up.
 Although a lot of focus is still on solar, wind and hydroelectric power, nuclear fusion investment is growing significantly too.

 But what exactly does the industry do?
 And what are the best ways to get exposure to scientific breakthroughs?